Cliffold algebras, modular Virasoro vertex operator algebras and Z[1/2]-forms: Basics

-We also remark that if $\F=\C$, we do not need $\Q(p)$ in the definition, see \cite{X} and \cite{DLM0}。 .
+We also remark that if $\F=\C$ we do not need $\Z_{(p)}$ in the definition, see \cite{X, DLM0}.

-The following result is a generalization of Proposition 11.19 of \cite{DL} with the same proof by noting that the commutativity and associativity still hold in the current situation. \begin{lem} Assume $\D$ is a field.
-Let $M_i$ and $I$ be as before.
+The following result is a generalization of Proposition 11.19 of \cite{DL} with the same proof by noting that the commutativity and associativity still hold in the current situation. \begin{lem} Let $M_i$ and $I$ be as before.
 We also assume that $M_1, M_2$ are irreducible and $I(u,z)v=0$ for some nonzero $u\in M_1, v\in M_2.$ Then $I=0.$ \end{lem}

-The fusion rules have certain symmetry properties. \begin{lem} Let $M_k$ be as before and $\D$ a field.
+The fusion rules have certain symmetry properties. \begin{lem} Let $M_k$ be as before.

 (1) We have $N^{M_3}_{M_2M_1}=N^{M_3}_{M_1M_2}.$

 (2) If each homogeneous subspaces of $M_2$ and $M_3$ are finite dimensional and $\frac{L(1)^n}{n!}$ are well defined on $V$ for $n\geq 0,$ then $N^{M_3}_{M_2M_1}=N^{M'_2}_{M_1M'_3}.$ \end{lem}